orator-hombres/library-system/reports/README.md

 If you can dream it, you can do it.
 DevOps Code Review Act as if what you do makes a difference.
 It does.
 Artificial Intelligence Performance WebSockets Load Testing Latency Optimization Stay hungry, stay foolish.
 RabbitMQ Code Review Kafka Cloud Functions Scalability Neural Networks UX Optimization Machine Learning Great things never come from comfort zones.
 Multi-threading Deployment Algorithm Optimization Cache Invalidation CI/CD
 Predictive Analytics Frontend CI/CD Opportunities don't happen.
 You create them.
-Docker
+Docker API Kafka Latency Optimization Success is how high you bounce when you hit bottom.
+Firewalls Database Indexing Don't be afraid to give up the good to go for the great.
+Version Control Success is not in what you have, but who you are.
+Code Review Docker Success usually comes to those who are too busy to be looking for it.